hideyukiinada/ic/README.md

 # Code
 Entire code is checked in [https://github.com/hideyukiinada/ic/tree/master/web_app](https://github.com/hideyukiinada/ic/tree/master/web_app)

 The key part of the code is where it loads the ResNet50 model and predicts classes:
 [https://github.com/hideyukiinada/ic/blob/master/web_app/__init__.py](https://github.com/hideyukiinada/ic/blob/master/web_app/__init__.py)

+The code is so short, and you may think "is this it?" ;-)

 ## Samples of images
 I used the photos from my portfolio to test how the classifier classifies my photos.